-Further evidence emerges from studies of prelinguistic children's reactions to what is referred to in the literature as "false labelling."
+Further evidence emerges from studies of prelinguistic children's reactions to what is referred to in the literature as "false labeling."
 Children as young as 16 months appear to object to adults calling familiar objects by the wrong names.
-Roy Pea (1982) tested children two and under by showing them familiar objects like a car or a ball whose name the children already knew, and saying things like "That's a ball" when he showed them the car, and vice versa.
-Children at age two would say things like "Not ball," or "No, car"; at 18 months they would simply say "no." Some two- and three-year-olds would occasionally respond to the experimenter's false labelling by themselves calling familiar objects by the obviously wrong names: Pea reports a child pointing to a ball and saying "That's a garden", another looking at a cookie and saying "it's a door, it's a star", and third saying "there's the doggy" (touching a cat), "there's the doggy" (touching a cat) and then, as Pea reports, "laughing uncontrollably."43 A later study, by Melissa Koenig and Catharine Echols (2003), investigated how younger children, at 16 months, respond to false labeling if it comes from a loudspeaker, or from someone who is not looking at the object, as contrasted with a human facing the object and obviously attending to it.
-They found that the children engage in much more of what they call "corrective behavior" when the false labeling coms from the attentive forward-facing human than in the other cases.
+Roy Pea (1982) tested children two and under by showing them familiar objects like a car or a ball whose name the children already knew, and saying things like "that's a ball" when he showed them the car, and vice versa.
+Children at age two would say things like "not ball" or "no, car"; at 18 months they would simply say "no." Some two- and three-year-olds would occasionally respond to the experimenter's false labeling by themselves calling familiar objects by obviously wrong names: Pea reports a child pointing to a ball and saying "that's a garden," another looking at a cookie and saying "it's a door, it's a star," and a third saying "there's the doggy" (touching a cat) and then, as Pea reports, "laughing uncontrollably" (Pea 1982: 616).
+A later study, by Melissa Koenig and Catharine Echols (2003), investigated how younger children, at 16 months, respond to false labeling if it comes from a loudspeaker, or from someone who is not looking at the object, as contrasted with a human facing the object and obviously attending to it.
+They found that the children engage in much more of what they call "corrective behavior" when the false labeling comes from the attentive forward-facing human than in the other cases.
 But what is interesting for our purposes is the behavioral responses themselves: one infant shakes her head, three wave their hands, many of them point to the falsely labeled object and try to produce the correct name.
-When the experimenter falsely labels a shoe by calling it a ball, almost a third of the sixteen infants tested attempt to correct her by pointing to their own shoes.
+When the experimenter falsely labels a shoe by calling it a ball, almost a third of the 16 infants tested attempt to correct her by pointing to their own shoes.